Layr-Labs/eigenlayer-docs/docs/eigenlayer/overview/README.md

 - Security via Restaking: leverage Ethereum’s staking mechanism to secure your service.
 - Focus on your project's unique value: spend less time and resources accumulating economic security from scratch.
 - Bootstrap your Operator network: quickly access a large network of experienced Operators.
-- Decentralization and Trust: build on trust-minimized, decentralized infrastructure.
+- Decentralization and Trust: build on trust minimized, decentralized infrastructure.
 - Composability: seamlessly integrate with the broader Ethereum ecosystem.